Skip to main content

 Inheritance and genomic counselling

 HH is inherited in an autosomal recessive manner.
-The parents of most affected individuals are carriers for the condition, so they have a 25% (one-in-four) chance of having another affected child.
+The parents of most affected individuals are carriers for the condition.
+If both parents are carriers, with each pregnancy there is a:

-For this reason, it is important to clarify the genetic status of adult siblings and offspring of affected individuals, in order to allow prompt initiation of treatment and preventative measures.
-Since the condition does not manifest before adulthood, testing children is unlikely to be valuable (juvenile HH is a separate, rarer, more severe condition, with a different genetic basis.
-Families with HH are not generally at risk of juvenile-onset disease).
+For this reason, it is important to clarify the genetic status of the adult siblings and offspring of affected individuals in order to allow prompt initiation of treatment and preventative measures.
+Since the condition does not manifest before adulthood, testing children is unlikely to be valuable.
+Note that juvenile HH is a separate, rarer, more severe condition, with a different genetic basis.
+Families with HH are not generally at risk of juvenile-onset disease.

 Increasingly, genomic testing for HH is being managed in primary care, with regional support from haematology services or, occasionally, clinical genetics services.